GameMakersUnion/PoliticsMechanic-Unity/README.md

 Four player.
 Sway the undecided public to your party by exuding articulate speeches at them, within the boundaries of Ontario.

 ####Setup
-Requires controllers, which Unity automatically detects once installed correctly in Windows.
+Requires keyboard or controllers.
+Keyboard input works now four players ASDW KL:O 4628 ←↑→↓, however due to ghosting only 2 will fully work.
+Will also works with four controllers, which Unity automatically detects once installed correctly in Windows.

 ####Credits
 Ian code & photoshop, Jordan code, Matthew code